jordan-elias/phase-machine/README.md

 Two identical loops play simultaneously.
 One runs slightly faster.
 As they drift apart, the auditory system constructs patterns that don't exist in either loop alone.
 Hold **K** to freeze the offset and run both tapes at the same speed.

-**[Read the article](https://www.jordanelias.de/blog/phase-machine/)**: the history of *It's Gonna Rain*, what the sync function reveals about process and agency, and the connection between phase music and therapeutic frameworks.
+**[Read the article](https://www.jordanelias.de/blog/phase-machine/)**: the history of *It's Gonna Rain*, what the sync function reveals about process, and the connection between phase music and therapeutic frameworks.

 ---